Kristy Meyer, June 23, 2017

-Today the Asian Carp Regional Coordinating Committee announced a live Asian carp was discovered just nine miles from Lake Michigan.
+Today the Invasive Carp Regional Coordinating Committee announced a live invasive carp was discovered just nine miles from Lake Michigan.
 The following statement can be attributed in whole, or in part, to Kristy Meyer, managing director of natural resources at the Ohio Environmental Council:

 “Any further delay by the Trump Administration in releasing this report is unacceptable.”